osinstom/osinstom.github.io/_posts/2019-03-23-configuring-ovs-dpdk-with-vm.md

 ### Configuring OVS-DPDK

 Firstly, let's configure DPDK ports.
-Following commands inject required kernel drivers (i.e. uio, igb_uio, vfio).
+Following commands inject required kernel driver (i.e. uio, igb_uio, vfio).
 It is up to you, which one you would like to use.
 In order to choose one refer to https://doc.dpdk.org/guides/linux_gsg/linux_drivers.html.
 For our purposes we have used _uiopcigeneric_.

 ```
 cd dpdk/dpdk-18.11/usertools/
 sudo modprobe uio_pci_generic
 ```

-If kernel modules has been injected NICs can be attached to DPDK.
+Once kernel module has been injected NICs can be attached to DPDK.
 Note that you need to use the *bus-info* format (e.g.0000:88:00.0).
 To retrieve NIC ID in the bus-info format use:

 `lspci | grep Ethernet`